 Immediately prior to her current role, Debra served as CEO of the Illawarra Business Chamber where she negotiated a merger with the NSW Business Chamber, developed the innovative Illawarra First initiative and established a million-dollar research fund.

 Debra is a proud alumna and vocal advocate of UOW, deeply invested in its ongoing success and regional economic development objectives.
-She actively promotes the value of university education and Sydney Business School in particular, leading numerous high-impact collaborations including the Leadership Illawarra Program and providing insight to key program and structural reviews.
+She actively promotes the value of university education and The Sydney Business School at the University of Wollongong in particular, leading numerous high-impact collaborations including the Leadership Illawarra Program and providing insight to key program and structural reviews.
 She is a committed partner for the university in several current initiatives, from Blue Economy – Shellharbour to the Illawarra-Shoalhaven Smart City Strategy, and is a tenant and supporter of SmartSpace, a long-standing member of the UOW Community Reference Group, and a former UniCentre board director.
 These are but a few of the strong bonds she continues to nurture with UOW.

 Debra gives much time and energy to actively inspiring, supporting and mentoring others so that they too can be empowered to create positive transformation.

 Chancellor, Debra Murphy is a valued asset to UOW and the Illawarra.
 Through tireless determination, vision and ability to influence genuine change, she continues to profoundly impact the future of the University and of the region we strive together to advance.